-Nothing is worse than walking into the kitchen at 5pm and realize you have no idea what to make for dinner.
+Nothing is worse than walking into the kitchen at 5 pm and realize you have no idea how to get a home-cooked meal on the table.
 The fridge is empty.
 The pantry echoes.
 I guess it’s time to pick up fast food for supper tonight!

 Get Home Cooked Meals on the Table

 Start with a meal plan to get dinner on the table.
 A good meal plan lets you know what you’ll eat when, and more importantly, you can create a shopping list!